SakithaSamarathunga33/CrudMern/README.md

 THIS  IS A TEST CRUD THAT I CREATED USING MERN STACK

-USE npm run dev TO rund the project
+USE THIS TO RUN THE PROJECT :-  npm run dev

+NEED ES7+ React/Redux/React-Native snippets EXTENSTION IN VSCODE